forguncyglobal/forguncyglobal.github.io/docs/4-getting-started/2-sample-(templates).md

 [Download](/assets/sample-projects/15RealEstateAgencyManagement.fgcproj){: .btn .btn-green .mr-2 }
 </span>

-Real estate agency management - A system to carry out information management and other administrative affairs of the real estate agency business, to achieve improved work efficiency and business conditions.
-It mainly includes housing management, customer management, contract management, office management and other modules.
+A system to carry out information management and other administrative affairs of the real estate agency business.
+It improves work efficiency and business conditions.
+It mainly includes housing management, customer management, contract management, office management, and other modules.

 ![hotel-management](/assets/images/sample-templates/RealEstate.png)